 Step 3: Wait for Program Assessment

-Once all of the above steps are complete and all supporting documents have been received by the Online Learning at Allard staff, an assessment can be made to determine your eligibility for admission to take the courses we offer.
-If your application is successful, Online Learning at Allard will recommend you for admission to UBC through Access Studies.
+Once all of the above steps are complete and all supporting documents have been received by the Online Learning at Allard Law staff, an assessment can be made to determine your eligibility for admission to take the courses we offer.
+If your application is successful, Online Learning at Allard Law will recommend you for admission to UBC through Access Studies.

-Once you have applied to UBC as an Access Studies student and received a recommendation from Online Learning at Allard to be admitted to take our courses, you can request for Online Learning at Allard courses.
+Once you have applied to UBC as an Access Studies student and received a recommendation from Online Learning at Allard Law to be admitted to take our courses, you can request for Online Learning at Allard Law courses.

 How to request for online learning courses:

 1. Ensure you have been accepted to start in the 2023 Winter term as an Access Studies (or unclassified) student

 You must first register as an Access Studies (or Unclassified) student before enrolling in classes.
 Please see above for instructions.

-If you have taken courses with Online Learning at Allard before, you do not need to apply to UBC again.
+If you have taken courses with Online Learning at Allard Law before, you do not need to apply to UBC again.
 Please proceed to the next step.

 3. Request for Courses

 Please verify that the course you wish to take is offered in the term in which you are enrolled, then complete the course registration request form below.
 Submitting this form is a request to be registered in your desired course(s).
-Course registration for the 2020-21 Winter Session will officially begin on July 23, 2020, and Online Learning staff will add you to your requested courses(s) at that time.
-Course spaces are limited and submitting this request form is not a guarantee of enrollment in the course.
+Course registration for the 2021 Winter term begins on July 29th.
+Our courses are blocked from Self-Registration and you must complete the registration request below for our office to register you.